 The UC Davis Library is committed to minimizing the environmental impact of our buildings and operations.
-As the largest and most visited building on the main campus, we realize we have an important role to play in helping UC Davis meet its sustainability goals.
+As the largest and most visited building on the main campus, the Peter J. Shields Library has an important role to play in helping UC Davis meet its sustainability goals.

 The Shields Library project is critical to our campus and the students because it is the largest building and one of the most frequented buildings on our campus.—Teak Hahn ’21, a green buildings intern at UC Davis Facilities Management who worked on the Shields Library project

 A Historic Building Gets a Green Makeover